Info & Communications Technology (ICT)

 ICT 4695 Application Security (4 Credits)

-In this course, students explore the security concepts, principles, and practices that are used to secure software applications throughout the modern software development lifecycle (SDLC).
-Topics include enhancing the agile/scrum development processes with secure design models and application risk analysis, application lifecycle management, defensive programming, secure DevOps, and AppSec issues with new technology and new consumer devices.
+In this course, students explore the security concepts, principles, training needs, and practices that are used to secure the modern software development lifecycle (SDLC).
+Topics include enhancing Agile/Scrum development processes with secure design models and application risk analysis, application lifecycle management, defensive programming, secure DevOps, and AppSec (application security) issues with new technology and new consumer devices.
 Recommended prerequisite: ICT 4605.

 ICT 4800 Network Communications and the Internet (4 Credits)